gomods/athens/docs/content/configuration/storage.md

             # Env override: ATHENS_MONGO_CERT_PATH
             CertPath = "/path/to/cert/file"

-            # Timeout for networks calls made to Mongo in seconds
-            # Defaults to Global Timeout
-            # Env override: MONGO_CONN_TIMEOUT_SEC
-            Timeout = 300

             # Not required parameter
             # Allows for insecure SSL / http connections to mongo storage
             # Should be used for testing or development only